Thang-Tien/INT3117-2-Selenium-Tesing/README.md

 # Software Testing and Quality Assurance (INT3117-2)

 Welcome to the Software Testing and Quality Assurance (INT3117-2) project repository!
-This repository contains tests for the login page and inventory page of the saucedemo.com website.
+This repository contains tests for the login page and inventory page of the [a link](saucedemo.com) website.

 ## Subject Information
 - Subject ID: INT3117-2